17 profitable eBay selling tips

 If the items you're selling can fit in envelopes, this can save you money on getting the goods to the winning bidder.

-As long as the envelope's within the Post Office's guidelines of a large-letter size (35.3cm x 25cm x 2.5cm), you can avoid the added costs of selling parcels.
+As long as the envelope is within the Post Office's guidelines of a large letter size (35.3cm x 25cm x 2.5cm), you can avoid the added costs of selling parcels.
 Keep in mind that there are weight limits for large letters, so always check with your local Post Office if you're paying the correct postage.

 Of course, not all items will fit in envelopes.
 But if you're selling something small like CDs, jewellery or thin items of clothing, it can cut the cost of post and packaging (which will make your listing look even more appealing to buyers).

 Send every item you sell by recorded delivery – or at least get proof of postage.
-Particularly because, unfortunately, there are eBay buyer scammers out there who cause trouble by telling eBay that items haven't been received, even when they actually have been delivered.
+Unfortunately, there are eBay buyer scammers out there who cause trouble by telling eBay that items haven't been received, even when they actually have been delivered.

 Make sure you're armed with proof in case you need to fight your corner.

 Adding a personal touch to your deliveries makes a massive difference.
-If you write a little note to say thank you to the buyer for their purchase, it gives them an insight into the person behind the sale, which will mean a lot more to them than an anonymous eBay username.
+If you write a little note to say thank you to the buyer, it gives them an insight into the person behind the sale.
+This will mean a lot more to them than an anonymous eBay username.

-If you're selling something like vintage clothes, you could give a little info about the back story of the item in the note with details like when you first bought it, where it was from and your reasons for selling it.
+If you're selling something like vintage clothes, you could give a little info about the back story of the item in the note.
+Include details like when you first bought it, where it was from and your reasons for selling it.

 It only needs to be a couple of sentences (a whole letter would be a bit over the top), and it might even be repeating things from the product description.
-But, make an effort to present it nicely, and you can be confident that your eBay customers will appreciate it.
+But, make an effort to present it nicely, and your eBay customers will appreciate it.

 It could even lead buyers to feel more inclined to leave you a positive rating on eBay and buy from you again.